lanl-aea/waves/docs/scons_quickstart.rst

 .. note::

-   The ``--sconstruct`` option is required because the quickstart project definition file name doesn't follow the `SCons`_ naming convention, ``SConstruct``.
+   The ``--sconstruct`` option is required because the quickstart project configuration file name doesn't follow the `SCons`_ naming convention, ``SConstruct``.

 ************